 And one lone laddoo (ball) for my husband.

 The possibilities are endless though!
 Imagine how fun it would be to use a cookie cutter and make heart shapes, stars shapes or even teddy bear shaped Gajar Barfis!
+This could even be a fun activity with your littles ones too – having them cut out shapes like you would with biscuits!

 I took the diamond Gajar Barfis along with me to an Eid dinner at a relatives house.
 Everyone loved them, saying they taste like the Barfis at the Mithai shops!
 Talk about a compliment! *blushes*.
 It’s definitely extra work, making these instead of Gajar Ka Halwa, however the effort is definitely worth it for parties.
 Firstly, they look so beautiful when garnished and arranged on a plate and secondly, they make for great finger food!